Shuzan4/Hip_Implant-from-vGRF-/README.md

 # Classification of Gait Cycle Abnormalities due to Hip Surgery and Implanted Hip using Machine Learning Techniques

-This repo contains the inference code for the paper titled **"Classification of Gait Cycle Abnormalities due to Hip Surgery and Implanted Hip using Machine Learning Techniques"** which is submitted to Diagnostics.
+This repo contains the inference code for the paper titled **"Classification of Gait Cycle Abnormalities due to Hip Surgery and Implanted Hip using Machine Learning Techniques"**.

 This repo has two parts: Result Evaluation and Inference on New Data.